-If your organisation is unincorporated and had unused imputation credits in the 2015 return, they were unable to be refunded and must be brought forward and claimed against this year's tax payable.
-You can find the amount of excess imputation credits to be brought forward to 2016 in the "Loss/excess imputation credits carried forward" letter we sent you after your 2015 year.
+If your organisation is unincorporated and had unused imputation credits in the 2017 return, they were unable to be refunded and must be brought forward and claimed against this year's tax payable.
+You can find the amount of excess imputation credits to be brought forward to 2018 in the "Loss/excess imputation credits carried forward" letter we sent you after your 2017 income tax return was assessed.

 Print the amount in Box 18D of your return.
-Add up your total imputation credits from Boxes 18C and 18D and print the total in Box 18F
+Add up your total imputation credits from Boxes 18C and 18D and print the total in Box 18F.